lelloc/doc-admin/content/users-groups-roles/customers.rst

 .. note::

-   Adding or editing a customer is possible only by using database backend.
+   Adding or editing a customer is possible only by using database back end.
 Using external directory services like LDAP will disable the customer management functionality.

 To add a customer: